awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

   `arn:aws:s3:::DOC-EXAMPLE-BUCKET1`

-  The S3 bucket policy example below delegates access control for a bucket to the bucket's access points\.
-This allows full access to all access points owned by the bucket owner's account\.
+  The following S3 bucket policy example delegates access control for a bucket to the bucket's access points\.
+This policy allows full access to all access points owned by the bucket owner's account\.
 Thus, all access to this bucket is controlled by the policies attached to its access points\.
-Users can read from the bucket only through the S3 Access Point, allowing you to invoke operations only via access points\.
+Users can read from the bucket only through the S3 Access Point, which means that operations can be invoked only through access points\.
 For more information, see [Delegating access control to access points](access-points-policies.md#access-points-delegating-control)\.
-**Example bucket policy delegating access control to access points**
+**Example – bucket policy delegating access control to access points**

   ```
   {